5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 ![7](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2013-30-53.png)

-Now what we can conclude is that somehow browser is identifying certain javascript code and will not allows us to execute it.
+What we can conclude is that somehow the browser is identifying certain javascript code and does not allow us to execute it.

-I have tested several functions during this time and figured out that at least `window.open` is working so let's modify our sample code and check the results
+I have tested several functions during this time and figured out that at least `window.open` is working.
+Let's modify our sample code and check the results

 Modfied code
 ```